nicejjss/Portfolio/README.md

 # Portfilio
 https://nicejjss.github.io/Portfilio/

-just ué for PC, No resposive
+just use for PC, No resposive